mw-data-lib-symposium/website/symposium_info/symposium_subpages/visitor_info.md

 - Lots 62 and 79 and Ramp 6 are the closest visitor lots to the Library
 - [Access the MSU campus parking map](https://maps.msu.edu/interactive/index.php)

-**On October 20th and October 21st** are Fall Break, with [complimentary meters and pay-by-plate parking](https://parking.msu.edu/about/complimentary-parking-information).
+**October 20th and October 21st** are Fall Break, with [complimentary meters and pay-by-plate parking](https://parking.msu.edu/about/complimentary-parking-information).
 Any overnight restrictions still apply and permit and patient areas are still enforced.

 ### Downtown East Lansing Parking